What is child coaching?

 Session 1: Intake with the parents

 During the intake we will discuss the reasons for referral and the need for child coaching, the concerns and questions that the parents have and we will explore the psychosocial functioning and development of the child with the use of an assessment form.
-This session provides an opportunity to discuss what the parents and child can expect of the coach and vice versa.
+This session provides an opportunity to discuss what the parents and child can expect from the coach and vice versa.

 2. Coaching phase